PowerShell/PSScriptAnalyzer/RuleDocumentation/UseCompatibleTypes.md

 - A file name (like `my_custom_platform.json`), which will be searched for the in the default profile directory.
 - An absolute path to a file (like `D:\PowerShellProfiles\TargetMachine.json`).

-The default profile directory is under the PSScriptAnalzyer module at `$PSScriptRoot/CrossCompatibility/profiles` (where `$PSScriptRoot` here refers to the directory containing `PSScriptAnalyzer.psd1`).
+The default profile directory is under the PSScriptAnalzyer module at `$PSScriptRoot/PSCompatibilityAnalyzer/profiles` (where `$PSScriptRoot` here refers to the directory containing `PSScriptAnalyzer.psd1`).

+The compatibility analysis compares a type used to both a target profile and a "union" profile (containing all types available in *any* profile in the profile dir).
+If a type is not present in the union profile, it is assumed to be locally created and ignored.
+Otherwise, if a type is present in the union profile but not present in a target, it is deemed to be incompatible with that target.

 An example configuration might look like: